deeplearning4j/deeplearning4j/troubleshootingneuralnets.md

 # Troubleshooting Neural Net Training

 Neural networks can be difficult to tune.
 If the network hyperparameters are poorly chosen, the network may learn slowly, or perhaps not at all.
-Below are some baseline steps you should take when tuning your network:
+This page aims to provide some baseline steps you should take when tuning your network.

+Many of these tips have already been discussed in the academic literature.
+Our purpose is to consolidate them in one site and express them as clearly as possible.

 ## Data Normalization